-This discussion will be restricted to consideration of the Census data, which includes handicapped and disabled individuals that are noninstitutionalized and in the age group of 16 years to 64 years.
-The discussion of special education students will be separate as this information was only available by county for one school year.
+This discussion will be reserved to the Census data which includes handicapped and disabled individuals that are noninstitutionalized and in the age group of 16 years to 64 years.
+The discussion of special education students will be separate as we were able to obtain this information by county for only one school year.